-Since then, I had never thought of making my own bread again, until I stumbled upon a post on Janet’s blog, “Simply so Good”.
+Since then, I had never even considered making my own bread again, until I stumbled upon a post on Janet’s blog, “Simply so Good”.
 The recipe only included 3 ingredients and tap water, a promise you would not have to knead and an unbelievably easy process.
 I was really sceptical… It really looked too easy to be true, but I decided to have a go.

 What was the worst thing that could happen?
 We would not have yummy bread that night?
 Well, I had not had any since I had last gone to France so I thought having a go would not hurt, and it was so simple my four-year-old boy made the dough all by himself.
 I just had to supervise and give it a last stir.

-Right, time to move on to serious business: how to make this delicious bread.
+Right, time to move on to serious business: how to make this delicious yet easy crusty bread.
 Here is what you will need: